 Aave Token Migration and Staking Tutorial

 Aave released V2 of their protocol on December 3rd 2020.
-Brings with it new features, making the protocol more flexible and efficient.
-For more information and to take a look at the platform click this link for my tutorial.
+It brings with it new features, making the protocol more flexible and efficient.
+For more information and to take a look at the platform, click this link for my tutorial.